open-stage/blender-dmx-web/content/docs/Fixture.md

 ### Color Wheels

-Supported attribures (Color1, Color2, ColorMacro1) are linked to the Color Wheel selection.
+Supported attribures (Color1, Color2, Color3, ColorMacro1) are linked to the Color
+Wheel selection.

-### Color Mixing and Color Wheels together
+### Color Mixing, Color Wheels and ColorTemperatur together

 If Color Mixing is not at White and a Color Wheel is used, the colors are added together and the resulting color is applied to the projected beam.
-The current implementation is very basic.
-When later re-selecting a fixture and setting the Programmer, the previously calculated resulting color is applied to the color wheel.
+The current implementation is very basic and it is recommended to only use only one of the RGB, CMY, CTO/C/O or a Color Wheel/ColorMacro at the same time.
+When later re-selecting a fixture and setting the Programmer, the previously calculated resulting color is applied to the color.

 ## Gobos